Prefiguration group of the International Observatory on Information and Democracy (IOID)

-Enable the constitution of the IPCC of information and communicationThe prefiguration group of the International Observatory on Information and Democracy (IOID), composed of recognized personalities from the world of research and international governance, has the task of specifying the objectives, methodology and means of this Observatory.
+The prefiguration group of the International Observatory on Information and Democracy (OID), composed of recognized personalities from the world of research and international governance, was tasked to specify the objectives, methodology and means of this Observatory.

 Report

 On the occasion of the second Summit for Information and Democracy held on 22 September 2022, the Forum published the report of the prefiguration group entitled “Observatory on Information and Democracy – Feasibility study”.
 The report was presented to the States of the International Partnership for Information and Democracy during the Summit.
-Based on the contribution of international experts, it defines the objectives, working methodology and means of the Observatoire.
+Based on the contribution of international experts, it defines the objectives, working methodology and means of the Observatory.

 Scope